-Ray Dalio, Founder, CIO Mentor, and Member of the Bridgewater Associates Board, is Founder, CIO Mentor, and Member of the Bridgewater Associates Board.
-Dalio is known for his principle-based approach to investing, emphasizing the study of historical economic cycles to mitigate risks.
+Ray Dalio is the Founder of Bridgewater Associates, where he serves as a CIO Mentor and remains an active member of the firm’s board.
+He is known for his principle-based approach to investing, emphasizing the study of historical economic cycles to mitigate risks.
 His focus on data-driven analysis and a deep understanding of macroeconomic forces have been instrumental in Bridgewater’s long-term success.
 Dalio is also the author of “Principles: Life and Work,” sharing his unique management philosophies and insights into building a successful organization.

 Dalio begins by defining good money as being both a good medium of exchange and a good storehold of wealth that is widely accepted around the world.
 He identifies the dollar, euro, yen, and Chinese renminbi as the most globally recognized and accepted currencies, noting that they are all debt-backed monies.
 Dalio explains that when you hold these monies, you are holding debt liabilities, which are promises to deliver you money.